Vancouver bluesman Robert Connely Farr performs a free show at the Princeton Pub, along with local rock acts Good as Gone and the Fraser Arms.

 Talking Ry Cooder, Ronnie Montrose, and the Allmans with Gov’t Mule’s Warren Haynes

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, NOV.
+ORIGINALLY PUBLISHED ON NOV.
 12, 1998 By Steve Newton Bluesman Luther Allison, folk-pop troubadour Jeff Buckley, fingerstyle-guitar innovator Michael Hedges, and jazz drummer Tony Williams might seem unlikely heroes for a southern-rock band, but they’re who Gov’t Mule’s new CD, Dose, is dedicated to.
-Between the time the band started recording Dose … Continue reading Talking Ry Cooder, Ronnie Montrose, and the Allmans with Gov’t Mule’s Warren Haynes
+Between the time the band started recording Dose and the deadline … Continue reading Talking Ry Cooder, Ronnie Montrose, and the Allmans with Gov’t Mule’s Warren Haynes

 Big Rude Jake’s smokin’ swing-punk nixes the nostalgia route

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, FEB.
-6, 1997 When Big Rude Jake answers the phone at his home in Toronto, I’m relieved that he doesn’t live up to his middle nickname and greet me with “Yeah, whaddya want?”
+ORIGINALLY PUBLISHED ON FEB.
+6, 1997 By Steve Newton When Big Rude Jake answers the phone at his home in Toronto, I’m relieved that he doesn’t live up to his middle nickname and greet me with “Yeah, whaddya want?”
 He does sound a little out of breath, but it’s not because I’ve caught him at … Continue reading Big Rude Jake’s smokin’ swing-punk nixes the nostalgia route

 One band ain’t enough for Limblifter and Age of Electric’s Ryan Dahle